kaidez/kaidez.com/_posts/2011-02-16-nyc-social-media-week-event-recap-cross-mobile-promotion.md

 “Mobile is not just another media channel” said one panelist.
 They politely delivered this message but were also direct on something else: when utilizing mobile promotion, the “less-is-more” approach traditionally does the better job.

 Whatever your mobile promotion efforts, they must be supported by quality content.
-Be it information about what you’re selling or strong editorial, good content is the key.
+Be it information about what you're selling or strong editorial, good content is the key.

 In fact, Farah Bostic summed up the device/content relationship perfectly:

 “Think of your brand as an API and mobile as middleware”

-Or, in layman’s terms...
+Or, in layman's terms...

 “You want consumers to be attracted to what your brand has to offer, not the mobile dog & pony show that your brand is performing”

-In closing, take note that the panelists came armed with tons of data to back their claims: think about this before you challenge their methods or come up with reasons for “why this won’t work for you.”
+In closing, take note that the panelists came armed with tons of data to back their claims: think about this before you challenge their methods or come up with reasons for “why this won't work for you.”

  [1]: http://socialmediaweek.org/
  [2]: /nyc-social-media-week-event-recap-social-listening/